aashhik/lalaj-cloudformation-assessment/README.md

 # Implementation Summary: AWS CloudFormation
-_`It is recommended to test this script in a fresh AWS environment to avoid conflicts when creating roles, services, or other resources.`_
+_`It is recommended to test this script in a fresh AWS environment to avoid conflicts when creating roles, services or other resources.`_

 This repository contains AWS CloudFormation templates located in the `cf-templates` directory.
 These templates provision the core AWS infrastructure components; VPC, ECS and ELB.
 A simple **Python** application along with its Dockerfile is available in the `app` directory.
-The **GitHub Actions** workflows for building, deploying, and automating tasks are defined under the `.github/workflows` directory.
-All supporting **scripts** are located in the `scripts` directory.
+The **GitHub Actions** workflows for building, deploying, and automating tasks are defined under the `.github/workflows` directory and all supporting **scripts** are located in the `scripts` directory.

 The cloudformation templates support multi-region deployment.
-Stacksets are created in Admin Account and stack instances are created in Target Account.
+Stacksets are created in Admin Account and Stack Instances are created in Target Account.
 Necessary refernce are taken from AWS documentation [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).

+> ⚠️ **Important:** The script initially creates a CloudFormation StackSet **execution role** with **Administrator Access**.
+> Before deploying the StackSet, this role is replaced with a **custom minimal IAM policy** (created by the script) that grants access only to the specific AWS services required for provisioning.
+This ensures least-privilege access while maintaining the necessary functionality.

->ℹ️ Info: You can test the template using same account for both admin and target AWS account.
+>ℹ️ Info: You can test the template using same Account ID for both admin and target AWS account.

 ## What do the scripts do?